-Cell culture supernatant, serum and plasma (EDTA, citrate, heparin), were tested with this assay.
+Cell culture supernatant and serum were tested with this assay.
 Other biological samples might be suitable for use in the assay.
-Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.
+Remove serum from the clot as soon as possible after clotting.

 Pay attention to a possible "Hook Effect" due to high sample concentrations (see chapter 11).